clr2of8/DPAT/README.md

 ![alt text](dpatSummary.png "DPAT Summary Table")

-If you would like to click through an example report you can do so [here](http://dpat.website).
+If you would like to click through an example report you can do so at [http://dpat.website](http://dpat.website).

 You can run the python script at follows.